PACKED-vzw/scoremodel/INSTALL.md

 service apache2 reload
 ```

+## Additional actions
+Before running the setup, several steps must be taken to ensure a smooth experience.

+* Either create the `logs` directory or update the location of the log file in the configuration settings.
+* In `/scoremodel/static/lib`, execute `bower install` to install the Javascript dependencies (found in `bower.json`).

 ## Setup
 After you have configured the database and web server, you can visit the application at the web address you specified (e.g. dev.scoremodel.org).